Canon 200D vs Nikon W300

 Body comparison: Canon 200D vs Nikon W300

 An illustration of the physical size and weight of the Canon 200D and the Nikon W300 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon W300 is considerably smaller (35 percent) than the Canon 200D.
 It is noteworthy in this context that the W300 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.
 More than that, the W300 is water-proof up to 30m and can, thus, be used for underwater photography.